 "Understood."

-"So," Joey switched gears.
-"What are you here to buy.
-We'll help you pick."
+"So," Joey said, switching over, "what'd you come to buy?
+I'll help you pick."

 Atem picked up a pack.
-Beside him, Joey lifted a different one and started saying "this one has better pulls."
-Tristan took issue with that, and Yugi laughed.
+Beside him Joey lifted a different one and started in on how this one had more hits.
+Tristan objected, and Yugi laughed.

 Until a week ago, none of this had existed.

-In the Underworld, of course, it hadn't existed either.
+In the afterlife, of course, it hadn't either.

 Atem put two packs in the basket.

-When he returned to the Kaiba mansion, a servant met him at the entrance.
+When he got back to the Kaiba mansion, a servant met him at the entrance.

 "I'm home."